lijinke666/antd-form-has-error-hoc/README.md

         visible: e.target.checked
       },
       () => {
-        // form item dynamic increase or reduce you can call `this.props.resetFieldsStatus()`
+        // form item dynamic increase or reduce you can call `this.props.updateFieldsStatus()`
         // get new `this.props.hasError`
-        this.props.resetFieldsStatus()
+        this.props.updateFieldsStatus()
       }
     )
   }